 Mathilde Muller (Interior)

-Victor Peteul, Claudio Canesso, Walter Vicaire, Tom Martin (3D)
+Victor Peteul, Claudio Canesso, Alessandro Bellini, Walter Vicaire, Tom Martin (3D)

 Nicolas Maes (Bim manager)

 Communication & External Relations